0khs/AtlasClient/README.md

 # Meteor Client
 *For Roblox*

-# Meteor for Roblox

-A basic GUI library framework designed for use within Roblox executor environments.

 ## Description

 Meteor provides a foundation for creating in-game user interfaces (GUIs) to control scripts and cheats.
 It features: